 Is There a Cure for Macular Degeneration?

-Macular degeneration is a common eye condition; in fact, AMD is one of the most common causes of vision loss in individuals over the age of 50.
-It is a progressive condition, which means it gets worse over time and does not regress or get better at all.1
+Macular degeneration is a common eye condition.
+In fact, age-related macular degeneration (AMD) is one of the most common causes of vision loss in people over the age of 50.
+It is a progressive condition, which means it gets worse over time and does not improve.1

 Macular degeneration may progress very slowly, or it may progress more quickly.
-There are steps you can take that might help slow the progression of the disease, but this is not guaranteed.
-As with any chronic, progressive health condition, while there is no cure, there are treatments available that can help address and minimize symptoms, potentially slow progression, and help you lead a full life.
+There are steps you can take that may help slow the progression of the disease, but this is not guaranteed.
+While there is no cure for macular degeneration, there are treatments available that can help address and minimize symptoms, potentially slow progression, and help you lead a full life.

 Immunotherapy